SSyncropel Docs

 Path C — hosted Worker (no shell access)

 Sign in at syncropel.com, click Provision.
-The Worker mints the bootstrap secret as a Fly secret, the kernel reads it on boot, and the Worker resolves a per-label bearer from KV when forwarding requests.
-You receive a working https://<label>.syncropel.com URL; you do not see or store the bootstrap secret yourself.
+The provisioner mints the bootstrap secret as a platform-managed secret, the instance reads it on boot, and a per-label bearer is resolved when forwarding requests.
+You receive a working https://<label>.syncropel.app URL; you do not see or store the bootstrap secret yourself.

 3. Auth posture for production